jermainejanszen/phone-zone/README.md

 ### Installing

 - Set up the database as described above.
 - If this is the first time running the application run the following command.
-This will install all of the relevant Node dependencies using npm and build the front-end site before starting the server.
+This will install all of the relevant Node dependencies using npm.
 ```
-npm run fresh-start
+npm install
 ```
-- If all of the dependecies are already downloaded and the front-end has been build run the following command in order to start the server.
+- If all of the dependencies are already downloaded run the following commands in separate terminals in order to start the application.
 ```
 npm start
+npm run frontend
 ```
 The server is hosted at `localhost:3001`.
+The frontend is hosted at `localhost:3000`.

 ## Available Scripts

-#### Fresh Start
+#### Frontend
 ```
-npm run fresh-start
+npm run frontend
 ```
-Installs all of the required node packages before building the front-end and starting the server on `localhost:3001`.
+Runs the frontend on `localhost:3000`.
 #### Install
 ```
 npm install